Become a PMF

 The PMF Program does not accept late applications from veterans.
 Late applications for veterans only apply when filling positions in the competitive service.
 The PMF Program operates under the excepted service.
 Applicants can only submit one application.

 Applicants are able to make edits to their personal contact information at any time and can access their application to upload new or revised documents up until the application closes.
-Veteran applicants may access their submitted application to upload any new or revised supporting documentation to their claim for veterans’ preference only up to 2-weeks after the application closes to be considered.
-If beyond 2-weeks, the “veteran” applicant would need to wait to see if he/she is selected as a Finalist.
+Veteran applicants may access their submitted application to upload any new or revised supporting documentation to their claim for veterans’ preference only up to 1-week after the application closes to be considered.
+If beyond 1-week, the “veteran” applicant would need to wait to see if he/she is selected as a Finalist.

 There is no appeal process nor are any scores provided.